 West Suffolk Council has adopted the Consultation Principles Guidance issued by the Cabinet Office in January 2016.
 The principles apply to all council services.

 Statement of Community Involvement (SCI)

-The consultation statement is also linked to West Suffolk Council's Statement of Community Involvement (SCI).
+The consultation statement is also linked to West Suffolk Council's Statement of Community Involvement (SCI) and the Addendum - amended practice in response to COVID-19 pandemic (June 2020).
 The SCI sets out how the council intends to involve all the people who have a stake or an interest in the future planning of West Suffolk, whether they are organisations, developers or members of the public.